-(ii) Others
+(v) Others

-The title deed of a certain portion of the land was registered in the name of Mr. Weichyun Wong due to certain legal requirements for the years ended December 31, 2022 and 2021.
+The title deed of a certain portion of the land was registered in the name of Mr. Weichyun Wong due to certain legal requirements for the years ended December 31, 2023 and 2022.
 Please refer to note 6(h).